 National research entities are working together with JRC and EU researchers to provide better use of satellite data and applications for social needs Europeans.

 Space Research Institute of NASU-SSAU became a member of Copernicus Academy (international network of research and educational institutions.
 It also participates in Horizon 2020 ERA-PLANET project that aim at creating European Research Area in the field of Earth research by enhancing participation of European research structures in programs of Group on Earth Observation (GEO) and Copernicus.

 In July 2020 agreement on placement of EGNOS RIMS station in the Kyiv Sikorsky Airport was finalized.
 In the next few years RIMS station will be installed to provide EGNOS system coverage for eastern parts of EU Member-states.
 Ukraine proves to be a reliable partner for EU in the field of satellite navigation and air-traffic management.

-As of 2020 Ukraine and the EU are negotiating the draft Agreement between Ukraine and the EU on expanding the coverage of the EGNOS system and providing access to the "Safety of Life" service.
+Ukraine and the EU are negotiating the draft Agreement between Ukraine and the EU on expanding the coverage of the EGNOS system and providing access to the "Safety of Life" service.
 It will include placing one more RIMS station in Kharkiv.

 Areas of application of the system include automation and improving the accuracy of navigation in river, road and rail transport, that will help to build reliable and secure air traffic control systems, as well as become a practical aid to the agro-industry.

 First of all, the introduction of the system on the territory of Ukraine will provide a high-precision automatic landing system for aircraft at regional airports and airfields that are not equipped with modern air navigation systems Instrument Landing System (ILS).
 In addition, the Safety of Life service will allow rescue helicopters to land in conditions of limited visibility and difficult weather conditions.